2024 Update

 Content

-HCPD will release BWC footage consistent with the Maryland Public Information Act and other applicable State and Federal statutes and regulations and in consultation with the Howard County State’s Attorney’s Office.
-Each video will be assessed on a case-by-case basis to ensure a timely release without negatively impacting a criminal investigation or prosecution.
+HCPD releases BWC footage consistent with the Maryland Public Information Act and other applicable State and Federal statutes and regulations and in consultation with the Howard County State’s Attorney’s Office.
+Each video is assessed on a case-by-case basis to ensure a timely release without negatively impacting a criminal investigation or prosecution.

 Title